apzcn6/DigitalConceptTutorial/README.md

 Final Step!
 Time to create your new partition

-When the resizing is done make sure to right-click the physical drive's.
+When the resizing is done make sure to right-click the physical drives.

 After right clicking select Simple New Volume.
-This will add the new volume and make the new space usuable.
+This will add the new volume and make the new space useable.